High school (grades 9-12) · Houston, TX

 What is the racial and ethnic makeup of Jersey Village H S?

-The largest demographic group at Jersey Village H S is Hispanic or Latino at 64.8%.
-The school serves a diverse student body in HOUSTON, TX.
+The largest demographic group at Jersey Village H S is Hispanic or Latino at 64.8% of enrollment, in Houston, TX.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 54.5/100.

 What is the Resource Investment Index for Jersey Village H S?

-Jersey Village H S has a Resource Investment Index of 57/100 (C) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Jersey Village H S has a Resource Investment Index of 57/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page